Agent Shortlist

 Our verdict

-The most-used AI coding tool by paying customers — $2B in annualised revenue, 360k paying users.
+The most-used AI coding IDE — $2B revenue, 360k paying users.
 Multi-model flexibility is a real edge.
-The June 2025 pricing change burned some early adopters.
+June 2025 pricing changes burned early adopters.

 Best for